Run automated tests from ALM Octane

 To run automated tests as part of a pipeline:

 Prerequisite: Set up a pipeline and run it, so ALM Octane discovers your automated tests.

-This includes setting up integration with your CI server, creating a pipeline in ALM Octane, and running it for the first time.
-For details, see Add automated tests from test runs in an ALM Octane pipeline .
+This includes setting up integration with your CI server, creating a pipeline in ALM Octane, and running it.
+For details, see Add automated tests from runs in a pipeline .

 Running automated tests again: To run your automated tests again, and have the updated results sent to ALM Octane, you must run the whole pipeline.
-For details, see Run and analyze pipelines.
+For details, see Run pipelines.